 1 Introduction

-This document specifies a set of checks that producers of S-101 Electronic Navigational Chart (ENC) validation tools must implement in their validation software.
-Validation software is used to ensure that S-101 ENC data are compliant with the S-101 Product Specification.
-These validation checks are partly derived from the validation checks for S-57 ENCs defined in IHO S-58 (ENC Validation Checks), modified to meet the requirements of S-101, and partly newly developed checks based on new requirements in S-101.
+This document specifies a set of checks that producers of S-401 Inland Electronic Navigational Chart (IENC) validation tools must implement in their validation software.
+Validation software is used to ensure that S-401 IENC data are compliant with the S-401 Product Specification.
+These validation checks are partly derived from the Recommended Validation Checks for Inland ENCs edition 2.6.1, modified to meet the requirements of S-401, and partly newly developed checks based on new requirements in S-401.

 The checks listed in this document are product-specific.
 They supplement but do not replace the generic S-100 validation checks applicable to all S-100 products which are defined in a separate IHO publication (S-158:100 – Universal Hydrographic Model Validation Checks).